gu12934/gu12934/README.md

 ***
 ## About📙

 I am a passionate data analyst bridging my biology and data science skills to develop healthcare applications!

-Ever since I completed my Biology Undergraduate, I have been learning about Brain Computer Interfaces (BCI) as well as how to analyze public health datasets from Kaggle and StatsCanada.
+I have been learning about Brain Computer Interfaces (BCI) as well as how to analyze public health datasets from Kaggle and StatsCanada.
 Interested in web, OSS and biotech/neurotech as well as python libraries.
 Currently, I am learning about machine learning and how to create neural networks or building web applications, all my work is focused on one thing: making a difference to the wider community.
-In my spare time, you can find me watching anime, working out and traveling finding new places while playing Pokemon GO.
 I love doing hackathons and developing new skills as well as working together with various people to create an impact and develop new applications!
+Feel free to reach out if you would like to colloborate.

-- 🌱 I’m currently learning ML and AI
+- 🌱 I’m currently learning about automations
 - 👨‍💻 Competitive programming: Codechef | 💾[Hackerrank](https://www.hackerrank.com/gurmolsofly12) | ⌚[Freecodecamp](https://www.freecodecamp.org/gu12934)
 - 👯 I’m looking to collaborate on Projects and Hackathons
 - 🙋 I’m looking for help with using Django, Flutter and Google Cloud!
-- 💬 Ask me about Python,R, SQL!
+- 💬 Ask me about Python, R, SQL!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am a tutor and tech enthusiast
 - 🏃 Hobbies: Working out, playing sports, watching Netflix